 What is the course schedule for the program?

 All courses in the one-week session meet from 9:30 to 11:30 a.m. and from 1:00 to 2:30 p.m.
 In the three-week session, 2- and 3-credit courses take place from 9:30 to 11:30 a.m. and from 1:00 to 2:30 p.m.; 4-credit courses meet on the same schedule will meet an additional five hours each week.

 What types of activities will there be after class each day?

-Afternoon workshops meet 3-5pm Monday through Thursday.
-Students participate in a different afternoon workshop every week.
-After dinner, Friday afternoons, and on weekends, students can visit the downtown Ithaca Commons (parental permission required for unsupervised off campus trips), work out at our award-winning Fitness Center (students must be at least 16 years old to use the Fitness Center), swim in the outdoor pool, play games on the quads, scan the stars in our very own observatory, attend the downtown cinema or local theater, hike and picnic in area parks.
-Additional activities will be planned based on student interest.
+Students are invited to participate in optional afternoon, evening and weekend activities.
+Students can visit the downtown Ithaca Commons (with parent/guardians' off-campus permission), work out at our award-winning Fitness Center (students must be at least 16 years old to use the Fitness Center), play games on the quads, scan the stars in our very own observatory, attend the downtown cinema or local theater, or hike and picnic in area parks or Ithaca College's Natural Lands.

 I'm a commuter.
 How much of this applies to me?

 Commuting students should plan to attend, if possible the program orientation between 4:30-5:30 on the day of check-in.
-Commuting students will start their days at 9:30, so should be on campus between 9:00 and 9:30 and plan to depart at 5pm.
+Commuting students will start their days in the classroom at 9:30 am and plan to depart at 5:00 pm.
 Commuting students are welcome to stay for programming later in the day (ice cream socials, hikes, concerts, etc).
 Lunches are included for commuting students during the week, M-F, but commuter fees do not include breakfast or dinner, or meals on the weekends.